MyElectrons/sfm3300-arduino/README.md

 # Measuring Air Flow and Volume with Sensirion i2c SFM3300 - examples for Arduino (C, C++)

-The sample Arduino sketches in this project show application of Sensirion SFM3000 Series Mass Flow Meters for measurements of the air flow and air volume.
+Arduino sketches in this project show application of Sensirion SFM3000 Series Mass Flow Meters for measuring the air flow and air volume.

 <img src="assets/SFM3300-new.jpg" width="800"/>